Lau Islands: Culture and economy

 Since they lie between Melanesian Fiji and Polynesian Tonga, the Lau Islands are a meeting point of the two cultural spheres.
 Lauan villages remain very traditional, and the islands' inhabitants are renowned for their wood carving and masi paintings.
 Lakeba especially was a traditional meeting place between Tongans and Fijians.
 The south-east trade winds allowed sailors to travel from Tonga to Fiji, but much harder to return.
 The Lau Island culture became more Fijian rather than Polynesian beginning around 500 BC.
 However, Tongan influence can still be found in names, language, food, and architecture.
 Unlike the square-shaped ends characterizing most houses elsewhere in Fiji, Lauan houses tend to be rounded, following the Tongan practice.

 In early July 2014, Tonga's Lands Minister, Lord Maʻafu Tukuiʻaulahi, revealed a proposal for Tonga to give the disputed Minerva Reefs to Fiji in exchange for the Lau Group.
 At the time that news of the proposal first broke, it had not yet been discussed with the Lau Provincial Council.
 Many Lauans have Tongan ancestors and some Tongans have Lauan ancestors; Tonga's Lands Minister is named after Enele Ma'afu, the Tongan Prince who originally claimed parts of Lau for Tonga.
 Historically, the Minerva Reefs have been part of the fishing grounds belonging to the people of Ono-i-Lau, an island in the Lau Group.

 Just off the island of Vanua Balavu at Lomaloma was the Yanuyanu Island Resort, built to encourage tourism in what has been a less accessible area of Fiji, but the small resort failed almost immediately and has been abandoned since the year 2000.
 An airstrip is located off Malaka village and a port is also located on Vanua Balavu, at Lomaloma.
 There are guest houses on Vanua Balavu and on Lakeba, the other principal island.

 The Lau Islands are the centre of the game of Cricket in Fiji.
 Cricket is the most popular team sport in Lau, unlike the rest of the country where Rugby and Association Football are preferred.
 The national team is invariably dominated by Lauan players.

+Environment

+Conservation work in the Lau Islands has included seagrass research and related ecosystem activities associated with Conservation International Fiji.
+The programme also supported food-security recovery work in the islands after Cyclone Rae in 2025.